 (1) The dollar amount listed in this column represents retainer fees actually paid in cash to each director or deferred pursuant to the Director Deferred Compensation Plan, described more fully below.
 The annual retainer fee for service on the Board of Directors and its committees is payable quarterly.
-Due to the timing of the payments, changes in committee assignments in 2007 and the change in the Board annual retainer described below, the amounts listed in this column may not necessarily correspond to the amounts listed below under "Cash Compensation of Directors."
+Due to the timing of the payments and changes in committee assignments in 2008, the amounts listed in this column may not necessarily correspond to the amounts listed below under "Cash Compensation of Directors."